tobwil/ncl/_posts/2023-09-14-reddit-community.md

 # Normalized Cycling Leage Community @ Reddit
 I've just created a new reddit community where I hope to receive feedback, ideas, questions and more! **[r/normalizedcycling](https://www.reddit.com/r/normalizedcycling/)**

-I know that this method/tooling is not the perfect solution, but in my imaginaton it comes pretty close to what could be a community driven, online cycling league where everyone can particpate, whether it's indoor, outdoo, e-bike, biobike or whatever.
+I know that this method/tooling is not the perfect solution, but in my imaginaton it comes pretty close to what could be a community driven, online cycling league where everyone can participate, whether it's indoor, outdoor, e-bike, biobike or whatever.

 ## What could be the next steps?
 First of all, if you are reading this, try it out and give it chance.
 What could happen?
 You compete against my activities and most likely you will be on the podium! :-)